paguilar/br-pbuilder/README.md

 in /configs) as well as custom configurations with br2-external trees.

-As the number of packages increases, as it tends to happen with custom configurations, the building time shows a significant time decrease with respect to the default *make* and brmake.
+As the number of packages increases, as it tends to happen with custom configurations, the building time shows a significant time decrease with respect to the default *make* and *brmake*.

-br-pbuilder doesn't use a per-package directories mechanism using only the global *target* and *host* directories keeping the storage footprint at minimum.

 ## Requirements

-br-pbuilder is a C program, a Python script and standard *make* files for building the C program.
+br-pbuilder is a C program and a Python script.
 All its requirements are also mandatory for Buildroot, except the following two packages that are optional for Buildroot:

 - glib2
 - python (version 3)